Where We Operate

 Colorado

-With the Crown Niobrara #1, #2, and #3 Joint Ventures active in Weld County, we are excited about our continued expansion in Colorado.
+With the Crown Niobrara #1, #2, #3, and #4 Joint Ventures active in Weld County, we are excited about our continued expansion in Colorado.
 These horizontal oil and gas wells northeast of Denver targeted the Niobrara Formation.
 They were drilled approximately 6,000 feet vertical, then horizontal approximately 9,000 feet.
 The Niobrara Formation has approximately 250 feet thickness in this area and consists of limestone, chalk, and Marl sections.
-Over the past 75 years, Operators have drilled for the deeper D and J Sands and have noticed gas shows as they drilled through the shallower Niobrara Formation, but the low permeability rock was nonproductive with the old conventional vertical wells.
+Over the past 75 years, Operators have drilled for the deeper D and J Sands and noticed gas shows as they drilled through the shallower Niobrara Formation, but the low permeability rock was nonproductive with the old conventional vertical wells.
 However, all of those wells have now given geologists an abundance of data to define the limits of the Niobrara oil and gas pay zones.
 Modern horizontal and fracture technology applied to this tight rock has proven to be the game changer for the Niobrara play.

 Montana